 - You can simulate Screen resolution or screen size on your Dev tools or use LT Browser and see if your hero image is in the viewport or not.

-- Using Web-Vitals JS libraries and sending the debug_target in Google Analytics Events data.
+- Using Web-Vitals JS libraries or any RUM tools, send the debug_target in Google Analytics Events data.
 And figure out whether it is a good idea to preload a hero image or not.

 - In Advanced testing, you can use the webpagetest – Desktop Browser Dimensions feature (see the screenshot below).

-One of the ways I used to identify or debug the Largest Contentful Paint(LCP) is by implementing Web Vitals JS libraries and analyzing the data with the help of Data Studio and Web Vitals report.
+One way I used to identify or debug the Largest Contentful Paint(LCP) was by implementing Web Vitals JS libraries or other RUM services and analyzing the data with Looker Studio.

 Debug Largest Contentful Paint Elements with Web Vitals JS: